Anomalous Dynamical Screening of Relativistic Plasma in a Magnetic Field: Implications for neutron star phenomenology

-This arises from the Pauli blocking, and the transport is caused by the scattering of the quasi-particles in the energy width $T$ near the Fermi surface.
+The screening characterizes the infrared (IR) scale of scattering processes.
+We then discuss the effect of the anomalous dynamical screening on the relaxation time.
+Here, we focus on the electron--electron scattering as a photon-mediated process.
+Indeed, the neutron superfluid emerges at temperature $T\lesssim10^{9}~{\rm K}$~\cite{Page:2010aw}, where the electron--electron scattering becomes the dominant process.
+The scattering amplitude $M$ includes the photon propagator as

+where $\Pi_{\rm L},\Pi_{\rm T}$ are the longitudinal and transverse components of the photon self-energy.
+The details of the coefficients $C_1, C_2$ are unimportant in this discussion.
+The scattering is dominated by the IR cutoff of momentum $(k_{\rm IR}^2\sim \Pi_{\rm L}, \Pi_{\rm T})$.
+In general, due to the presence of the background magnetic field, these are further decomposed into more components.
+However, we focus only on the O-mode and set $\Pi_{\rm T}=\Pi_{\rm O}, |\bs{k}|=|k_x|$ in the following discussion.
+Due to the Pauli blocking, only fermions near the Fermi surface contribute to the scattering, and the typical energy transfer is of the order of the temperature, $\omega\sim T$.
+Therefore, it is sufficient to use the photon self-energy in the quasi-static limit.
+A simple dimensional analysis then leads to the following parameter dependence of the relaxation time:

+where $\alpha=e^2/(4\pi)$ is the fine structure constant.
 However, the Landau damping can modify the temperature behavior of the relaxation time, meaning that the non-Fermi liquid arises \cite{Heiselberg:1993cr}.
 Instead of tracing the detailed discussion in Ref.~\cite{Heiselberg:1993cr}, we provide a schematic argument by focusing on the parameters.

-We consider the electron-electron scattering.
-This process is mediated by the photon, and the scattering amplitude $M$ includes the photon propagator as

-where $\Pi_{\rm L},\Pi_{\rm T}$ are the longitudinal and transverse components of the self-energy.
-The details of the coefficients $C_1, C_2$ are unimportant in this discussion.
-The self-energy can be derived from the photon dispersion relation.
-For the longitudinal mode, we have $\omega^2=|\bs{k}|^2+\omega_{\rm D}^2$, implying $\Pi_{\rm L}=-m_{\rm D}^2$.
-On the other hand, the transverse mode is subject to the chiral anomaly.
-From the dispersion relation (\ref{eq:Dispersion_relation_static}), we obtain the transverse self-energy in the quasi-static limit as

-The scattering is dominated by small momenta, and the IR cutoff scale is characterized by the self-energies $(k_{\rm IR}^2\sim \Pi_{\rm L}, \Pi_{\rm T})$.
-Taking the Pauli blocking into account, a simple dimensional analysis leads to the parameter dependence of the relaxation time as

-where $\alpha=e^2/(4\pi)$ is the fine structure constant.
-The IR cutoff of the longitudinal photon is of $k\sim m_{\rm D}$, and the relaxation time is

-Since Eq.~(\ref{eq:Dispersion_relation_anomalous_static_damping}) with $k\to k_{\rm IR}$ already gives the solution of $k_{\rm IR}^2\sim\Pi_{\rm T}$, we can obtain the IR cutoff.
-In the case of the dense matter, the energy transfer is about temperature $(\omega\sim T)$.
-Thus, we find the anomalous correction to the relaxation time by the transverse scattering as

-The relaxation time is shortened due to the chiral anomaly.
-Setting $\zeta=0$, we can reproduce the result derived in Ref.~\cite{Heiselberg:1993cr}. \footnote{For the relaxation time of the thermal conductivity, the relaxation time has a different temperature dependence \cite{Heiselberg:1993cr}.
-The relaxation time in our discussion characterizes the transport, such as diffusion, electric conduction, and viscosity.}
+When the background magnetic field is absent, the photon self-energy (\ref{eq:Photon_self-energy_O-mode_static}) becomes $\Pi_{\rm O}\simeq-\im\fr{\pi m_{\rm D}^2}{4}\xi$, resulting in the classical IR cutoff as $k_{\rm IR}\sim(m_{\rm D}^2\omega)^{1/3}\equiv k_{\rm c}$.
+From this expression, we can reproduce the conventional parameter dependence of the relaxation time presented in Ref.~\cite{Heiselberg:1993cr} as